Back to blog

 How to practice social recognition

 If you’re new to social recognition or haven’t implemented a strategy for it, there are several best practices you should follow.
-Here’s a brief overview of the most important ones.

-Provide it frequently
+1) Provide social recognition frequently

-Provide it in real time
+2) Provide recognition in real time

 Providing recognition in real time makes it easy to link it to specific positive behaviors — and what gets recognized gets repeated.
 A staggering 92% of employees state that when they’re recognized for a specific action, they’re more likely to take it again in the future.
 This is especially valuable when those behaviors exemplify company values so you can build the culture you want to see.

-Include everyone
+3) Include everyone

 Your social recognition program must be inclusive so that everyone, from entry-level employees to leadership, can participate.
 Beyond implementing a recognition platform that everyone can use easily, you should also make it easy to publicize recognition to encourage participation.
-You may do so via a company-wide newsfeed or an email that highlights accomplished employees.
+You may do so via a company-wide newsfeed, social media, or an email that highlights accomplished employees.
 Some platforms even let you showcase the names and photos of the sender and recipient of each individual recognition for an additional spotlight.

-Make it engaging
+4) Make it engaging

-Look for a platform that lets employees customize their recognitions with fun gifs or photos and where they can like or comment on recognitions as well.
+Look for a platform that lets employees customize their recognitions with fun GIFs or photos and where they can like or comment on recognitions as well.
 And letting them “boost” recognitions they find especially meaningful by providing additional reward points is a great way to make showing appreciation engaging as well.

 You can even implement exciting year round campaigns that promote and encourage social recognition.

-Encourage leaders to set an example
+5) Encourage leaders to set an example

 Tools for social recognition